 - Advocacy in the legislature to establish a statewide oversight unit within the State Water Resources Control Board responsible for developing the permanent supply enhancements and demand reduction targets called for in this report.
 This can be accomplished by utilizing unspent conservation funds from previous bonds. - Prioritizing Southern California water districts for the development of these conservation targets, ensuring that the required California Urban Water Conservation Council reports submitted by the Metropolitan Water District agencies, the Los Angeles Department of Water and Power, and the San Diego Water Authority targets are in accordance with the targets established in this plan.
 Failure to accomplish those goals in the future should be met with fines imposed by the State Water Resources Control Board. - Ensuring that the Southern California water agencies' targets will facilitate a direct reduction of Delta exports in accordance with the Delta Reform Act of 2009.
 These direct links to export reduction should be incorporated into the existing CUWCC reports. - EWC will continue collaborating with Green California (Southern California) and the Metropolitan Water District of Southern California to assure the continued implementation of an adequate conservation budget and the conservation, water efficiency, and demand reduction actions described in this report. - Advocate at the state legislature and the State Water Resources Control Board for mandatory water rationing by all three water sectors identified in this plan. - Advocate with the state legislature and the State Water Resources Control Board for measures facilitating movement away from high water-demand permanent crops, such as almonds and pistachios, thus lowering water usage in accordance with the "waste and unreasonable" use of water doctrine established in California state law. - Facilitation of legislation to provide funding to establish a California water efficiency education and publicity program, similar to other health and safety programs that are sponsored and publicized by the state.
-The program must ensure the equitable distribution of conservation investments among rural and low income communities. - Participation with the Delta Vision Commission in adopting the Natural Resources
+The program must ensure the equitable distribution of conservation investments among rural and low income communities. - Participation with the Delta Vision Commission in adopting the Natural Resources Defense Council's recommendations regarding the water efficiency Loading Order.
+This would include implementation of a Loading Order policy through the State Water

-&lt;sup>27 Strategic Economic Applications Company.
+$^{29}$ Strategic Economic Applications Company.
 2009.
 The Sacramento San Joaquin Delta - 2 0 0 9, An Exploration of Costs, Examination of Assumptions, and Identification of Benefits, Draft.

-Defense Council's recommendations regarding the water efficiency Loading Order.
-This would include implementation of a a Loading Order policy through the State Water Resources Control Board, the State Public Utilities Commission and the Legislature that establishes water use efficiency as a top state priority; it would also include a public goods surcharge on every acre-foot of water delivered in California, with the proceeds used to fund or subsidize efficiency programs.
+Resources Control Board, the State Public Utilities Commission and the Legislature that establishes water use efficiency as a top state priority; it would also include a public goods surcharge on every acre-foot of water delivered in California, with the proceeds used to fund or subsidize efficiency programs.